 You’ve just had lunch.
 You’re at your desk, ready to steam engine your way through the rest of the afternoon with a lot of hard work, but before you know it that dreaded Sandman sneaks around the corner of your cubical and you’re suddenly nodding off.
 When you catch yourself a few moments later, you pray that your boss didn’t notice.
 From this point on, you begin the inevitable battle of keeping your eyes open for the rest of the day.
 Maybe you get a cup of coffee from the break room or pop some caffeine pills, but your progress is slow going no matter what you do.

 You’re not alone.
 People all across America are experiencing the same thing, and because of globalization, so are many others in countries where the Western workaholic attitude is catching on.
+In the UK, people are starting to feel the onsets of the trend.
+Sleeplessness does not only affect employees but also students.
+There are some who are spending their nights studying and working on the deadlines instead of sleeping.
+Many are having trouble staying awake during the day, fortunately there are options like buy modafinil online uk for that.
 The good news is that more companies are starting to recognize the positive results of giving their employees their much needed nap time.

 Believe it or not, there are Wellness Centers looking to make a buck off your mini siesta.
 In Manhattan, Yelo and MetroNaps are two such organizations.
 As featured in such articles as MSNBC and Portfolio, Yelo offers customers a nap and spa setting for $24 for 20 minutes.
 MetroNaps charges $14 for the same amount of time, but without the fancy treatment of a day spa.